 Enrollment in CDHPs is expected to continue to increase.
 Plans with higher deductibles help employers keep premiums at a manageable level, and employees are becoming more aware of the triple tax advantage of HSAs.
 Millennials — the largest segment of the U.S. labor force — are increasingly opting for HSA-qualified health plans.

-But while the popularity of CDHPs continues to grow, the number of employers offering only a CDHP actually looks like it will decrease in 2019, according to SHRM.
-This is partly due to the fact that the ACA’s so-called Cadillac tax on high-cost plans (which employers can avoid by offering lower-cost plans like CDHPs) has been delayed again, until 2022.
+But while the popularity of CDHPs continues to grow, the number of employers offering only a CDHP actually decreased from 39% to 30% in 2019, according to SHRM.
+This is partly because the ACA’s so-called Cadillac tax on high-cost plans (which employers can avoid by offering lower-cost plans like CDHPs) has been delayed again, until 2022.
 So, for the time being, employers don’t need to worry about facing a steep excise tax on high-cost plans and are comfortable adding those plans back to their suite of offerings for employees.

-4. Technology Will Drive Employer Health and Benefits Initiatives
+4. Technology Is Driving Employer Health and Benefits Initiatives

 Which aspect of health, wellness or insurance management do you or your employees need the most help with?
 There’s probably an app for that.
 Brokers and insurers rely more and more on apps to make it easier for employers and employees to manage their enrollment and coverage.